-My college professors told me that life is a competition and if I don’t compete I don’t stand a chance.
-My parents told me the same thing.
+My college professors once told me that life is a competition and if I don’t compete I don’t stand a chance.
+My parents believe the same bullshit.

-At some point, I agree.
+In some instances, I agree.
 After all I wouldn’t be here writing my opinion.
 I wouldn’t be here learning about writing or marketing so people can love my words, my blog, my identity.

 Now I’m competing.

 But then I realized, those who say life is a competition are the ones participating in the competition or starting the competition.
 And they make it incredibly alluring we can’t resist.